luisotavio756/dashboard-reactjs/README.md

 ## :heart: How To Contrib

-To contribute, you need to clone this repository and create a new branch with the name of your contribution, like:
+To contribute, you need to fork this repository and create a new branch with the name of your contribution, like:

 ```bash